Aerospace Systems Engineering Undergraduate Program

 Accreditation

-The Aerospace Systems Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, and has specific program educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.
+The BS in Aerospace Systems Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Aerospace and Similarly Named Engineering Programs.
+The program has specific educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.

 For more information